On the optimal sets in P\'olya and Makai type inequalities: Introduction

 where we denote by $w_\Omega$ and $\diam(\Omega)$, the minimal width and the diameter of $\Omega$, respectively (see Section \ref{section_notion} for the exact definitions).
-Let us stress that the first reminder term allows to define the class of the so-called \textit{thinning domains} (see Section \ref{sec:2} for the precise definition), that are sequences of sets for which $\alpha(\Omega)\to 0$.
-Moreover the reminder term $\beta(\Omega)$ is always between $0$ and $n-1$, where the lower bound is sharp and it is achieved by a sequence of thinning cylinders, meanwhile the upper bound is sharp, for instance, on balls (see Proposition \ref{prop:PRM-1}). \\ The first remarkable thing that we prove is a result that connects the two reminder terms $\alpha(\Omega)$ and $\beta(\Omega)$ and it is the following \begin{prop} Let $\Omega$ be a non-empty, bounded, open and convex set of $\R^n$.
-Then, there exists a positive constant $K=K(n)$ depending only on the dimension of the space, such that
+We stress that the first remainder term allows to define the class of the so-called \textit{thinning domains} (see Section \ref{sec:2} for the precise definition), that are sequences of sets for which $\alpha(\Omega)\to 0$.
+Moreover the remainder term $\beta(\Omega)$ is always between $0$ and $n-1$, where the lower bound is sharp and which is achieved by a sequence of flattening cylinders, meanwhile the upper bound is sharp, for instance, on balls (see Proposition \ref{prop:PRM-1}). \\ First, we emphasize a result connecting the two remainder terms $\alpha(\Omega)$ and $\beta(\Omega)$. \begin{prop} Let $\Omega \in \mathcal{K}_n$.
+There exists a positive dimensional constant $C_o(n)$ such that

-The exponent of the quantity $\alpha(\Omega)$ is sharp.
-A reverse inequality cannot be true, since there are sequences of thinning domains for which the functional $\beta(\Omega)$ is not converging to zero (for instance a sequence of thinning triangles in dimension 2). \end{prop}
+The constant $C_0(n)$ can be explicitly computed.
+Moreover, the exponent of $\alpha(\Omega)$ is sharp and a reverse inequality cannot be true, since there are sequences of thinning domains for which the functional $\beta(\Omega)$ is not converging to zero (for instance a sequence of collapsing pyramids). \end{prop}

-This Proposition gives us important information about the nature of the minima of the functional $\beta(\Omega)$: every minimizing sequence must be a sequence of thinning domains, but not every thinning domain is a minimum of the functional $\beta(\Omega)$.
-This fact tells us that the two asymmetries are not equivalent, and that's the reason why we distinguish the quantitative results for the functionals in \eqref{eq:functionals} with respect to $\alpha(\Omega)$ and $\beta(\Omega)$.\\
+This proposition provides information about the nature of the minima of the functional $\beta(\Omega)$: every minimizing sequence for $\beta$ must consist of thinning domains.
+The latter shows that the two remainder terms are not equivalent, in the sense that $\beta(\Omega)$ cannot be bounded from above in terms of $\alpha(\Omega)$.
+This is the reason why we distinguish the quantitative results for the functionals in \eqref{eq:functionals} with respect to $\alpha(\Omega)$ and $\beta(\Omega)$.

-The purpose of this paper is somehow to attempt a characterization of the minimizing sequence for the lower bounds in \eqref{polyatorsion}-\eqref{eq:Hersch-Protter} and for the upper bounds in \eqref{polyaeigenvalue}-\eqref{hershtype}, passing through quantitative and continuity results in terms of $\alpha(\Omega)$ or $\beta(\Omega)$.
-The starting point for its realization can be found in \cite{AMPS}, where the authors prove two quantitative results with respect to the functional in \textbf{(i)}.
-Let $\Omega$ be an open, bounded and convex set in $\mathbb R^n$.
-The first one involves $\alpha(\Omega)$: it is proved in any dimension and can be read as follows